How I make product decisions

 3) Move decisions forward together

 Product decisions die in isolation.
-I don't wait for formal presentations to get feedback.
+While formal presentations are essential for final alignment, I don't wait for them to start gathering feedback.

-The reality: I align with developers and stakeholders from day one.
-Instead of designing a polished "final" version and hoping for approval, I share rough concepts early.
-For me, collaboration isn't just about collecting opinions at the end; it’s about building a shared understanding early enough to avoid expensive rework later.
+The reality: I align with developers and internal stakeholders from day one.
+Instead of designing a polished "final" version in a silo and hoping for approval, I share rough concepts early.
+For me, collaboration isn't just about collecting opinions at the end; it’s about building a shared understanding early on to ensure those final presentations hit the mark and we avoid expensive rework.

 Product Designer focused on usable, feasible products